Aging for the Common Good

 At the heart of the initiative are cogenerational writing groups for six to eight participants who share reflections essential to the well-being of individuals and society.
 Through a six-week online, facilitated process, each group explores experiences of loss, discovery and renewal and considers the role of elders in navigating change.
 Sympara partner SeniorCorrespondent.com publishes select essays and poetry.

-The previous group, which met in the spring of 2025, considered the theme "Cultivating a New Spiritual Community."
+In the spring of 2025, the group considered the theme "Cultivating a New Spiritual Community."
 We asked whether it is possible to create spiritual community across lines of division.
 And we explored how community is sustained over time amid conflict, loss, and other changes.

 In the fall of 2024, the group took up the question "Identities in Place?"
 We explored the dynamism of our aging spirits and the evolution of our self-understanding amid changing circumstances and shifting environments.
 The group that met in the summer of 2024 focused on "generativity," a late stage in human development first named by the psychologist Erik Erickson in 1950 as a concern beyond the preoccupations of the self to contribute to the well-being of others, particularly younger people.
 We explored the interplay of legacy and creativity as well as the barriers and openings made by identity.